What Does Outplacement Include?

 Outplacement services make it easier for your former workers to move into the next phase of their professional careers.
 You can give your people the guidance that they need to figure out their career aspirations and point them toward their next employment step.
 Providing outplacement services usually helps your workers find new jobs quicker than if you didn't offer it.

 When you allocate funds and resources toward outplacement services, you're doing the right thing for the people you have employed.
-Layoffs can be devastating, even if you gave your staff a heads up about the situation.
-A job loss can impact a person's state of mind, but by offering outplacement services, you'll be providing them with the help that they need to find their next job.
+Layoffs could be devastating even if you gave your staff a heads up about the situation.
+A job loss can impact a person's state of mind, but by offering outplacement services, you'll provide them with the help they need to find their next job.
 Outplacement services may even be something that helps them throughout their working years.